LinkFrost/326-Git-Tutorial/README.md

 `git push origin <branch>` - Pushes the changes to a particular branch.
 By default, `git push` should push to the main/master branch on the remote, but you can specifiy other branches as well.

+`git status` - Shows the state of the modified or added files in the repository.

 `git pull` - Grabs changes from the remote repo to your local one.

 `git branch` - Lists out all the existing branches on the local repo.